RayTracing/raytracing.github.io/CONTRIBUTING.md

 Development Branches
 ---------------------
 We use `master` as our release branch. _Generally, changes should never go directly to the master branch_.
-All ongoing development work (and all of the latest changes) will be in the `dev-patch`, `dev-minor`, or `dev-major` branches.
+All ongoing development work (and all of the latest changes) will be in the `dev` branch.
+However, we may want changes in other development branches (for example, in a `dev-patch` branch for a quick patch release).
 The appropriate target branch for any pull requests you want to make will be determined in the associated issue first (all PRs should have an associated issue).

+☞ _**Key Point: submitting a PR to `master` is almost always the wrong move.**_

 Issues